afedynitch/particletools/docs/index.rst

 ```````
 Caching
 ```````
-When an instance of the :class:`ParticleDataTool.PYTHIAParticleData` is created, the result from parsing the XML and creating the tables is saved to a file in the working directory.
+When an instance of the :class:`particletools.PYTHIAParticleData` is created, the result from parsing the XML and creating the tables is saved to a file in the working directory.
 Subsequent instatiations of this class will always load the tables from this file.
 To force